Meaning and Difference Between Sale and Agreement to Sell

 Risk

-Transferred to the buyer
+Risk transfers to the buyer immediately upon execution.

-Subsequent responsibility
+Subsequent Responsibility

-After an agreement to sell, any subsequent loss is still borne by the seller
+After an agreement to sell, any subsequent loss is still borne by the seller.

 Tax

-Depending upon nature and cost of the property, tax is charged at the time of sale
+Depending upon nature and cost of the property, tax is charged at the time of sale.

-No tax is charged for an agreement to sell
+No tax is charged for an agreement to sell.

 Subjected Property